bahrus/pdpu/README.md

 </div>
 ```

+##  The anatomy of the p-d attributes.

 m is an optional attribute that indicates the maximum number of matching elements that are expected to be found.
 If not specified, all the downstream siblings are checked, which can be wasteful.

+on specifies an event to listen for.

+The most interesting attribute is the to attribute.
+The stuff that comes before the opening brace is the css selector, similar to css selectors in a css file.
+Only the way that selector is used is as a test on each of the next siblings after the p-d element.
+The code uses the "matches" method to test each element for a match.

+The stuff inside the braces is a name value pair:  To the left of the colon is the name of the property that should be set on matching elements.
+To the right is a JavaScript path / expression for where to get the value used for setting.
+Only very simple "a.b.c" type expressions are allowed.
+No ! or other JavaScript expressions is currently supported.

+##  But what if the way my elements should display isn't related to how data should flow?

+Not that we are suggesting, in the markup above, the use of the CSS grid (display: grid).
+The CSS grid allows you to specify where each element inside the CSS Grid container should be displayed.

 It appears that the css flex/grid doesn't count elements with display:none as columns or rows.
 So all the non visual components could use an attribute, nv (non visual) and apply a style for them, i.e.: